zackphilipps/new-site/src/routes/posts/store-gclid-cookie-send-to-hubspot.md

 ---

-### Conclusion
+## Conclusion

 I hope you find this useful!
 It can be used in any number of ways.
 We're certainly getting a lot of mileage out of it at [Element Three](https://elementthree.com/).
-Any questions or suggestions, please let me know in the comments section below.
+Any questions or suggestions, please leave a comment on [this gist.](https://gist.github.com/zackphilipps/a63ae55f13b06c1b443e755fa8e8404f)